google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information such as the title, artist, album name, and artwork of the media (audio or video) your web app is playing in Chrome 57 (beta in February 2017, stable in March 2017).
+With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information of the media your web app is playing in Chrome 57 (beta in February 2017, stable in March 2017).
 It also allows you to **handle media related events** such as seeking or track changing which may come from notifications or media keys.
+Excited?
+Try out the official [Media Session sample]!

 <figure>
   <img src="/web/updates/images/2017/02/tldr.png"